Gerard Driesen Scholarship to Support Indigenous Students

 The knowledge and skills you will acquire throughout this degree and how they can be applied in your career are described in the learning outcomes.

-Each semester, you’ll be immersed in a new creative writing Studio.
-Across the three years of the degree, these Studios will take you from the foundations of creative writing practice to the production of a major folio of work in your chosen form of creative writing.
-Studios will enable students to learn and apply the forms of four key genres: Poetry, Fiction, Nonfiction and Screenwriting, in the context of their histories and the work of leading contemporary practitioners.
-Students also experiment with studios in digital media, sovereignty and Indigenous knowledges, comics and book production, editing and publishing, and performance.
+Each semester you will be immersed in a new creative writing studio.
+Across the three years of the degree these studios will take you from the foundations of creative writing practice to the production of a major work in your chosen form of creative writing.
+Studios enable students to learn and apply the forms of four key genres: poetry, fiction, nonfiction and screen/scriptwriting, in the context of their histories and the work of leading contemporary practitioners.

-Creative Writing students can also take advantage of a rich choice of electives offered in the School of Media and Communication, as well as from across the University - complementing and enriching your core studies, or broadening your horizons You can pursue studies in your areas of interest including screen production, games, journalism, editing, advertising and design, as well as choose from a range of specialist creative writing electives.
+Creative writing students can also take advantage of a rich choice of electives available, complementing and enriching your core studies or broadening your horizons.
+You can pursue studies in your areas of interest, including screen production, games, journalism, editing, advertising and design, as well as choosing from a range of specialist creative writing electives.

 Choose a plan below to find out more about the subjects you will study and the course structure.